intranda/goobi-workflow-plugins-en/administration/intranda_administration_archive_management/configuration.md

 The `<processTemplateId>` is used to specify which process template should be used as the basis for the Goobi processes created.

-The three parameters `<lengthLimit>` `<separator>` and `<useSignature>` are used to configure the naming policy of the to-be-generated process:
+The three parameters `<lengthLimit>` `<separator>` and `<useSignature>` are used to configure the naming of the process to be generated:
-* The `<lengthLimit>`sets up a limit of length for all tokens except the manually set head and tail, if it is positively configured.
-Default `0`, meaning not limited.
+* The `<lengthLimit>` value sets a length limit for all tokens except the manually set prefix and suffix.
+The default setting is `0`, i.e. it does not limit the length.
-* The `<separator>` defines the separator that is to be used to combine all separate tokens.
-Default `_`.
+* The parameter `<separator>` defines the separator to be used to combine all separate tokens.
+The default setting is `_`.
-* The `<useSignature>` determines whether the signature is preferred in generating the process titles.
-If set `true`, then the plugin will try to retrieve the signature defined in the parent node of the current one and use it for generating the process title.
-However, if the signature is not available, then the uuid will be used instead, just as if this parameter were set `false`.
-Default `false`.
+* The parameter `<useSignature>` determines whether the signature is preferred when generating the task titles.
+If `true` is set, the plugin will try to retrieve the signature defined in the parent node of the current node and use it to generate the task title.
+However, if the signature is not available, the uuid will be used instead, just like if this parameter is set to `false`.
+The default setting is `false`.

 ## Configuring the metadata fields